-tamicarbon has been licensing a range of nitrate technologies since the 1930s and has designed over 40 nitric acid plants in the past, By applying many decades of experience and retaining the reliability and operability from industrially proven elements that are appreciated by its customers.
-Stamicarbon is now able to offer a dual pressure nitric acid technology design for single train capacities of up combination of medium oxidation pressure with high absorption pressure which to 1.600 t/d.
+tamicarbon has been licensing a range of nitrate technologies since the 1930s and has designed over 40 nitric acid plants in the past.
+By applying many decades of experience and retaining the reliability and operability from industrially proven elements that are appreciated by its customers, Stamicarbon is now able to offer a dual pressure nitric acid technology design for single train capacities of up to 1,600 t/d.